Documentation for AlbumEasy takes the form of an online help file included with the program.

 - Double click on the AlbumEasy icon.

-- Press the "Open" button, then select the file AlbumSample.txt to open it.
+- Press the "Open" button, then select the AlbumSample.txt file (or one of the other examples) to open it.

-- Pressing the "Generate" button will create the file AlbumSample.pdf, which may now be viewed or printed.
+- Pressing the "Generate" button will create the file AlbumSample.pdf, which may now be viewed by pressing the "View PDF" button.

 - Creating a custom album